elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-natural-landscapes-and-environmental-processes-define-physical-systems-in-geographic-settings.md

 url: /learn/sociology/questions/how-do-natural-landscapes-and-environmental-processes-define-physical-systems-in-geographic-settings
 score: -1.0
 related_article1:
-    id: 160223
+    id: 160082
     title: >-
-        How do physical geography and human geography contribute to spatial organization?
+        What are the physical and human systems that contribute to regional disparities in geographic settings?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-physical-geography-and-human-geography-contribute-to-spatial-organization
+    url: /learn/sociology/questions/what-are-the-physical-and-human-systems-that-contribute-to-regional-disparities-in-geographic-settings
 related_article2:
-    id: 160539
+    id: 160104
     title: >-
-        What are the major approaches in human geography for understanding spatial organization?
+        How does Doreen Massey's concept of a global sense of place relate to place identity and spatial relations?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-major-approaches-in-human-geography-for-understanding-spatial-organization
+    url: /learn/sociology/questions/how-does-doreen-masseys-concept-of-a-global-sense-of-place-relate-to-place-identity-and-spatial-relations
 related_article3:
-    id: 160223
+    id: 160100
     title: >-
-        How do physical geography and human geography contribute to spatial organization?
+        How do trade relations and global supply chains illustrate economic networks in global interdependence?
-    subject: Sociology
+    subject: Economics
-    url: /learn/sociology/questions/how-do-physical-geography-and-human-geography-contribute-to-spatial-organization
+    url: /learn/economics/questions/how-do-trade-relations-and-global-supply-chains-illustrate-economic-networks-in-global-interdependence
 related_article4:
-    id: 160564
+    id: 160088
     title: >-
-        What is the significance of population distribution and cultural landscapes in human systems?
+        How do urban planning and socio-economic changes affect spatial dynamics in cities?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-population-distribution-and-cultural-landscapes-in-human-systems
+    url: /learn/sociology/questions/how-do-urban-planning-and-socioeconomic-changes-affect-spatial-dynamics-in-cities
 related_article5:
-    id: 160493
+    id: 160082
     title: >-
-        How has the COVID-19 pandemic influenced global political events, particularly in terms of vaccine nationalism?
+        What are the physical and human systems that contribute to regional disparities in geographic settings?
     subject: Sociology
-    url: /learn/sociology/questions/how-has-the-covid19-pandemic-influenced-global-political-events-particularly-in-terms-of-vaccine-nationalism
+    url: /learn/sociology/questions/what-are-the-physical-and-human-systems-that-contribute-to-regional-disparities-in-geographic-settings
 ---

 &nbsp;